 The Best No Bake Mini Cheesecakes

-- Scoop a heaping tablespoon into each cavity/cupcake cup and press firmly down into the bottom of the pan (see note 2).
+- Scoop a heaping tablespoon into each cavity or cupcake cup and press firmly down into the bottom of the pan (see notes).
 Chill while preparing the filling.

-In another large bowl, beat 2 blocks of cream cheese, 1 tsp vanilla and 1 cup sugar until smooth and incorporated (about 2-3 minutes on medium speed).
+- In another large bowl, beat 2 blocks of cream cheese, 1 tsp vanilla and 1 cup sugar until smooth and incorporated (about 2-3 minutes on medium speed).

-In a separate bowl, whisk 1/2 cup mascarpone cheese and 1 cup heavy cream until they form stiff peaks (about 2-3 minutes on medium/high speed).
+- In a separate bowl, whisk mascarpone cheese and 1 cup heavy cream until they form stiff peaks (about 2-3 minutes on medium/high speed).

 - This recipe yields 24 cheesecakes so you would need 2 standard size (12-cavity) pans.

 - I use prepared graham cracker crumbs which are very finely crushed.

 - I usually use a shot glass to pack in the crust.
 You can also use the back of a spoon.